 Ask a new team member to make a brief self-introduction.
 This shouldn’t necessarily be done in front of the whole department, a short email or a message in the group chat should be good enough.

 Invite a new person to join a daily meeting.
-This is a good way to start getting familiarized with the course of work, achievements and issues faced.
+This is a good way to start getting familiarized with the course of work, achievements, and issues faced.
 It will also give an understanding of communication habits in the team (if jokes are acceptable for instance).

 Working place setup

-In case you haven’t provided all the access and credentials, created email and accounts before the first working day, this part might take some time.
+In case you haven’t provided all the access and credentials, and created email and accounts before the first working day, this part might take some time.
 The main thing you should do is to tell how you work with software and which chats are used for work and which for communication.

 Work with mentor